 The Foreign Direct Investment Law

-The Commercial Enterprises Law of the UAE specifies that UAE citizens to hold at least 51 percent of the share capital of every business organized in the UAE (other than under the laws and regulations of its free zones) (or entities that are wholly owned by UAE nationals).
+The Commercial Enterprises Law of the UAE specifies that UAE citizens hold at least 51 percent of the share capital of every business organized in the UAE (other than under the laws and regulations of its free zones) (or entities that are wholly owned by UAE nationals).
 Many foreign investors have regarded the need to conform with local ownership criteria as an inconvenient aspect of the UAE’s legal framework, leading either to overly complicated ownership arrangements or, in the most serious situations, to a decreased desire to spend substantial resources.

 The FDI Act does not serve as an elaborate, stand-alone policy proposal or remove the local ownership conditions in their entirety; however, it establishes a mechanism for increasing the proportion of the share capital of a corporation that is allowed to be controlled by non-UAE nationals by the implementation of subsequent UAE Federal Cabinet decisions and regulations enacted by the governments of the region.

 The UAE’s 100% Foreign Ownership Rule

 The Positive List

-The Law on Foreign Direct Investment (FDI) provided for the establishment of a Committee on Foreign Direct Investment (CFDI) which was entrusted, among others, with the submission to the Cabinet of an initial list of operations and sectors in which expanded foreign ownership could be allowed.
+The Law on Foreign Direct Investment (FDI) provided for the establishment of a Committee on Foreign Direct Investment (CFDI) which was entrusted, among others, with the submission to the Cabinet of an initial list of operations and sectors in which expanded 100% foreign ownership in UAE could be allowed.
 This list of qualifying industries and economic operations, regarded as the positive list, has now been approved by the Cabinet.

 The positive list actually points out 122 commercial activities carried out in relation to 13 sectors of business.
 It is obvious that the selection of sectors has been made on the basis of the confidence of the UAE government of those sectors which it believes would benefit the most from higher levels of foreign investment and which are capable of serving as long-term drivers of sustainable economic development.

 The following are the commercial industries listed on the positive list:

 - Renewable energy